Top Strategies to Reward Referrals and Keep Clients Happy

 Tracking is just as important as submission.
 If you cannot see who referred whom, you cannot reward people on time.
 A clean tracking system prevents confusion and keeps the program credible.
 Customers notice when rewards arrive as promised.
 They also notice when they do not.
 The more organized your process is, the more confidence clients have that their referral will not disappear into a pile of notes and reminders.

 EZ Pool Biller gives service companies the tools to manage that flow inside complete pool service management software, not a disconnected patchwork of systems.
 That matters because referrals should not sit apart from the rest of your operations.
-When billing, customer records, and service history live in one place, it is easier to connect the reward to the right account and keep the process moving.
+When billing, customer records, routing, chemical tracking, mobile access, reports, payroll, QuickBooks integration, and the customer portal live in one place, it is easier to connect the reward to the right account and keep the process moving.
 The less time your team spends chasing details, the more consistently they can recognize the clients who help your business grow.

 Rewarding Referrals Without Making the Program Hard to Run